Lou100/FruitListDatabaseApp/README.md

 # Introduction

 This FruitListDatabaseApp allows the user to display and store information in input text feilds inside the database and the information then can be called inside a displayed list.
-This app is perfect for making a grocery shopping list or a todo list and everything in between.
-Once data is stored it can only be modified by the database administrator.
+This app is perfect for making a grocery shopping list.
+However, Once data is stored it can only be modified by the database administrator.

 # Getting Started